 In short, it is an option that can be interesting at a time like the current one when we don't have too many races in sight and there is really no season schedule.
 The training suggestion will serve to maintain a level of performance, but at the moment it can not help us find a goal.

-Garmin Coach (Garmin's “smart” workouts) does allow you to select a race distance and a certain date so that progression will exist.
-However, it is a much more rigid training since it will not take into account as many parameters as the workout suggestions.
+Garmin Coach (the "smart" workouts of Garmin) does allow you to select a type of test and a specific date, so that progression will exist.
+However, it is a much more rigid training as it will not take into account as many parameters as the suggested workouts.

 It may be useful as a first step towards the preparation of age group athletes, but what I would really like to see would be a fusion between Garmin Coach and the workout suggestions, combining the best of both platforms.
 And of course, adding swimming to the equation.